UltraMessaging/um_kb/kb/um-in-the-cloud-notes.md

 UM was not written with this kind of non-deterministic addressing in mind.
 UM normally expects applications to be long-running with a stable IP address.
-I know that it is possible to configure your cloud deployment to have stable IP addresses, but I don’t know how to do it.
+It is possible to configure your cloud deployment to have stable IP addresses;
+contact your cloud provider for details.

 ## Connectivity to Your Data Center